 According to the research of EKPOIZO (Consumers Association - The Quality of Life) the basket has a reduced impact on the consumers.
 The survey was conducted from 14 December 2022 to 22 January 2023 on a sample of over 1,000 consumers.
 More than half (54.3%) do not buy products from the basket, responding among other things that they choose products in private label offers, that they find cheaper items out of the basket or that they do not consider them of quality.

-Also, according to information given by ΕΕΚΕ (Greek Consumer Workers' Association), not only double-digit rates of price increases are recorded even within the basket, but also a profiteering exists, camouflaged by misleading tricks such as reducing the content in packaging.
+Also, according to information given by ΕΕΚΕ (Greek Consumer Workers' Association), double-digit rates of price increases are recorded even within the basket while there is also profiteering camouflaged by misleading tricks such as reducing the content in packaging.
 EEKE proposes to replace the profit margin with gross profit in absolute size per physical unit of product or service.

 Workers | Businesses | Citizens |